CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Acknowledgment

 \section{Acknowledgment}

-This work is supported by National Natural Science Foundation of China (grant No.61871106 and No.6137015 2), Key R\&D projects of Liaoning Province, China (grant No.2020JH2/10100029), and the Open Project Program Fo-undation of the Key Laboratory of Opto-Electronics Information Processing, Chinese Academy of Sciences (OEIP-O-202002).
+This work is supported by National Nature Science Foundation of China (grant No.61871106), and the Open Project Program Foundation of the Key Laboratory of Opto-Electronics Information Processing, Chinese Academy of Sciences (OEIP-O-202002).